 Although none of the cars were completely redesigned, there were updates along the way.
 The Nubira received a major refresh for 2000, which included new front and rear ends, and the wagon got new tail lights for 2002.
 The Lanos received new tail lights for 2001 and a special edition for 2001 only.
-Called the Lanos Sport, it was fully loaded, came exclusively in red, and equipped a unique body kit and wheels (the pictures were taken by the seller, not by me).
+Called the Lanos Sport, it was fully loaded, came exclusively in red, and equipped a unique body kit and wheels.
 The Leganza was never facelifted over time.

 As Daewoo found customers over the next few years, there was difficulty internally.
-In early 1998, Kim Woo-Chung requested that GM buy them back, but they declined.
-In late 1999, the Korean government took over operations of Daewoo Motor as Daewoo Group floundered, and put the automotive division up for sale.
+In early 1998, Kim requested that GM buy them back, but they declined.
+In late 1999, he fled the country to escape civil and criminal charges he would face due to Daewoo's imminent bankruptcy.
+The Korean government took over operations of Daewoo Motor as Daewoo Group floundered, and put the automotive division up for sale.
 GM, Ford, DaimlerChrysler, and Hyundai all showed interest, for Daewoo had an expansive production and sales network, and plenty of growth potential.